zer0-data/StarXAttention/README.md

 ## Launching Inference with StarX Attention

-This repository contains code for launching inference with Star Attention on two benchmarks: RULER and BABILong.
-The instructions to run each of those benchmarks are shared in the following subsections.
+This repository contains code for launching inference with Star Attention on the benchmark RULER .
+The instructions to run benchmark are shared in the following subsections.

 ### RULER
 To run inference on RULER, use the script: [`run_ruler.py`](run_ruler.py).